 Required for students for whom English is not their first language.
 TOEFL minimum score of 600 on the paper-based test or 100 on the internet-based test or a 7.5 for the IELTS is required.
 Our TOEFL code for score submission is C460.

 Work and Volunteer Experience

 A minimum of 40 hours (beyond training) of interactive client counseling experience in a health care or related advocacy organization is required.
-These hours must be accrued in person or by phone, and may be completed at one facility or a combination of practice environments, including crisis counseling hotlines, domestic abuse, community health (e.g., Planned Parenthood), or other human service settings.
+We strongly encourage applicants to accrue these hours in person or by phone, and these hours may be completed at one facility or a combination of practice environments, including crisis counseling hotlines, domestic abuse, community health (e.g., Planned Parenthood), or other human service settings.
 Experience gained from a Genetic Counseling Assistant position does not typically fulfill this requirement.
-Please be sure these experiences are described in your résumé, with hours completed at each.

 Exposure to the Profession of Genetic Counseling: